DavidT3/XGA/docs/source/install.rst

 Required Dependencies
 ---------------------

-XGA depends on two non-Python pieces of software:
+XGA depends on some non-Python pieces of software, dependent on the telescope from which your data originates:

+For all telescopes:
+    * HEASoft's XSPEC - Version 12.10.1 - It isn't guaranteed later versions will work.

+For XMM data:
     * XMM's Science Analysis System (SAS) - Version 17.0.0, but other versions should be largely compatible with the software.
 SAS version 14.0.0 however, does not support features that PSF correction of images depends on.

-    * HEASoft's XSPEC - Version 12.10.1 - I can't guarantee later versions will work.
+For eROSITA data:
+    * eROSITA Science Analysis Software System (eSASS) - EDR version.
+It must be installed on the system, we do not support interaction through a Docker container.

 All required Python modules can be found in requirements.txt, and should be added to your system during the installation of XGA.

-Excellent installation guides for `SAS <https://www.cosmos.esa.int/web/xmm-newton/sas-installation>`_ and `HEASoft <https://heasarc.gsfc.nasa.gov/lheasoft/install.html>`_ already exist, so I won't go into that here.
+Excellent installation guides for `SAS <https://www.cosmos.esa.int/web/xmm-newton/sas-installation>`_, `HEASoft <https://heasarc.gsfc.nasa.gov/lheasoft/install.html>`_, and `eSASS <https://erosita.mpe.mpg.de/edr/DataAnalysis/esassinstall.html>`_ already exist, please seek these for detailed instalation instructions.
-XGA will not run without detecting these pieces of software installed on your system.
+XGA will not run without detecting at least one telescope-specific software installed on your system.

 Optional Dependencies
 ---------------------